Twitter Attribute Classification with Q-Learning on Bitcoin Price Prediction: EXPERIMENT AND RESULTS

 \subsection{Results with computer resource usage}

-In this subsection, we will describe the comparison results between our proposed approach (obtaining Bitcoin-related tweets only from those who has the most followers) with the classic approach (obtaining all Bitcoin-related tweets without attribute-filtering) for the usage of computer resource in Bitcoin prediction.
-For this, we perform two different experiments as follow. $(i)$ {\bf \em Fixed running time:} In the first experiment, we see how the resource usage and accuracy for each approach are different when the running time of same PC is equal to 1 hour. $(ii)$ {\bf \em Fixed target accuracy:} In the second experiment, we check how much the performance difference are when the target accuracy of prediction is fixed for both approaches.
-During the experiment, we observe the status of the CPU workloads, RAM, and memory usage.
-The resource usage information is given using three types of metrics: minimum, average, and maximum values during the experiment.
-At the end of the experiment, we calculate the accuracy of both approaches and a comparison of the observed results is presented in Table \ref{Exp_2}.
+\bnote{ In this subsection, we will describe the comparison results between our proposed approach and the classic approach.
+These two are explained as follows. \begin{itemize} \item[$(a)$] {\bf \em Proposed approach:} In the proposed approach, we obtain the Bitcoin-related tweets only from those who have the most followers, \ie we use the data with attribute-filtering. \item[$(b)$] {\bf \em Classic approach:} In this approach, we obtain all Bitcoin-related tweets, \ie we use all of the data without attribute-filtering. \end{itemize} For this, we perform two different experiments as follows. \begin{itemize} \item[$(i)$] {\bf \em Fixed running time:} In the first experiment, we see how the resource usage and accuracy for each approach are different when the running time of same PC is equal to 1 hour. \item[$(ii)$] {\bf \em Fixed target accuracy:} In the second experiment, we check how much the performance difference are when the target accuracy of prediction is fixed for both approaches.
+During the experiment, we observe the status of the CPU workloads, RAM, and memory usage. \end{itemize} The resource usage information is given using three types of metrics: minimum, average, and maximum values during the experiment.
+At the end of the experiment, we calculate the accuracy of both approaches and a comparison of the observed results is presented in Table \ref{Exp_2}.}

-{\bf \em $(i)$ First experiment result (Fixed running time).} In the first experiment, we check that there is almost no noticeable difference in CPU usage between the approaches as in Table \ref{Exp_2}.
-However, some comparable results are observed in RAM usage, where the classic approach's minimum usage is 53.9\%, average usage is 54.1\%, 54.7\% maximum, and the proposed approach's minimum usage level is 42\%, 42.4\% on average, and 45.1\% maximum, respectively.
-In the memory usage, we check that our approach is more efficient.
-Further, the most noticeable difference between the approaches is observed in the number of tweets utilized.
-During the 1-hour experimentation, the classic approach utilized 193,406 tweets, whereas the proposed approach utilized 167,322 tweets.
-Although the proposed approach utilized approximately 26,000 fewer tweets within the experimental time, it achieves a 36.2\% accuracy, whereas the accuracy of the classic approach is 23.8\%, which is 13\% less accurate than the proposed approach.

 \begingroup \endgroup